shotgunsoftware/developer.shotgunsoftware.com/docs/en/shotgun/webhooks.md

 Another great example of how to automate status management would be to trigger a status change on a Task when a new Note is created.
 This is a good way to indicate to the artist and production teams that a supervisor has requested changes or fixes to the current work after a review session.

+## When should webhooks be used instead of the Shotgun event daemon?

+Webhooks and the [Shotgun event daemon](https://github.com/shotgunsoftware/shotgunEvents/wiki) offer similar features, but with a few key differences.
+The event daemon requires that you run, monitor, and maintain your own service.
+All of your code must be written in Python, and it allows you to initiate your own connections to Shotgun.
+Webhooks, in contrast, answer connections and can be written in any programming language.
+They can be hosted in a serverless environment, such as [AWS Lambda](https://aws.amazon.com/lambda/), or can trigger any of the automation platforms available online, such as [Zapier](https://zapier.com) and [IFTTT](https://ifttt.com).
+If your use case works with webhooks, it should be the preferred solution.

 ## Creating a webhook

 To get started creating a webhook, go to a Webhooks page, then navigate to the button above the webhooks list.